EventStore/EventStore/docs/README.md

 EventStoreDB offers a low-level protocol in the form of an asynchronous TCP protocol that exchanges protobuf objects.
 At present this protocol has adapters for .NET and the JVM.

-::: warning
+::: warning Deprecation Note
-We plan to phase out the TCP protocol in later versions.
-Please consider migrating your applications that use the TCP protocol and refactor them to use gRPC instead.
+TCP protocol will be available only through version 23.10.
+Please plan to migrate your applications that use the TCP client SDK to use the gRPC SDK instead.
 :::

 Find out more about configuring the TCP protocol on the [TCP configuration](networking.md#tcp-configuration) page.